Services, Policy, and Law

 The Public Psychiatry Fellowship is the nation’s oldest and largest public/community psychiatry fellowship program.
 It facilitates recruitment and retention of high caliber psychiatrists into leadership roles as public psychiatrists.
 Fellows spend two days a week in seminars, supervision, and consultation with the fellowship faculty.

-The Health and Aging Policy Fellows Program provides professionals in health and aging with the experience and skills necessary to translate cutting-edge science and practical clinical experience into sound health policy.
-The program has an interdisciplinary focus with physicians, nurses, social workers, psychologists, dieticians, healthcare administrators, epidemiologists, economists, and lawyers from academic and practice settings, spanning career stages from newly-minted PhDs to senior professors and community leaders.
+The Health and Aging Policy Fellows Program provides professionals in health and aging with the experience and skills necessary to translate cutting-edge science and practical clinical experience into sound health policies that will positively impact healthcare for older Americans.
+The program has an interdisciplinary focus accepting physicians, nurses, social workers, psychologists, dieticians, healthcare administrators, epidemiologists, economists, and lawyers from academic and practice settings, spanning career stages from newly-minted PhDs to senior professors and community leaders into the fellowship.
+The program also offers a Behavioral Health track which allows fellows to influence policy at the intersection of aging and mental health and substance use disorders, including late-life depression and suicide, interventions for behavioral manifestations of dementia, opioid use among the elderly, accelerated aging in people with serious mental illness, and other potential topics of interest to applicants.

 - To conduct research focused on improving the outcomes of individuals with serious mental illness and cognitive challenges with an emphasis on the delivery of evidence-based practices and developing knowledge on psychiatric diagnosis and assessment